smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 The UPF can be configured to enforce a Maximum Bitrate (MBR) of traffic calculated across over an averaging window (default 2seconds).
-The enforcement may be applied on different granularities, all traffic carried within a PDU session with default QoS, all traffic mapped to a specific QoS flow within a PDU session, or just the traffic of a specific application traffic flow mapped to a specific QoS flow.
+The enforcement may be applied on different granularity, all traffic carried within a PDU session with default QoS, all traffic mapped to a specific QoS flow within a PDU session, or just the traffic of a specific application traffic flow mapped to a specific QoS flow.
 The